Sawndip: Modern era (20th–21st centuries)

 Sawndip is not standardized.
 Here are the same four Standard Zhuang words—bae 𭆛/[⿰贝去]/悲/[⿱去比] 'go', gvaq 卦/瓜/𮞖 'pass', ranz 𭓨 'house', mwngz 佲/名/门/孟 'you'—as written in five modern Pingguo sources.
 These agree on the choice of character for only one of the four words, ranz 𭓨 'house'.

 While after the introduction of an official alphabet-based script in 1957, Sawndip have seldom been used in some formal domains such as newspapers, laws and official documents, they continue to be used in less formal domains such as writing songs, and personal notes and messages.

 After the Chinese Communist Revolution in 1949, communist revolutionary propaganda was written using sawndip.
 In 1957 an official romanized Zhuang script was introduced.
 However, there are major phonetic and lexical differences between Zhuang dialects, and the Latin-based system is based on the Wuming dialect.
 Because of this and other reasons, there still are many Zhuang speakers that prefer to write Zhuang using sawndip.
 Even though it is not the official script at grassroots level various departments have continued to use Sawndip on occasions to get their message across.
 Coming into the 21st century, Sawndip understanding and usage of Sawndip remains significant: of those surveyed in two dialect areas, just over one third said that they understood Sawndip, and about one in ten that they use Sawndip in most domains.
 These rates are approximately twice those for the romanized script: with only one-sixth saying they understood it, and only one in twenty saying they used it in most domains.

 After five years in preparation, the Sawndip Sawdenj was published in 1989 with 4,900 entries and over 10,000 characters, and is the first and only dictionary of Zhuang characters published to date.
-In 2008 it was announced that work was to begin on a new dictionary called The Large Chinese Dictionary of Ancient Zhuang Characters (中华古壮字大字典).
+In 2008 it was announced that work was to begin on a new dictionary called The Large Chinese Dictionary of Ancient Zhuang Characters.
 In 2012 an enlarged facsimile of the 1989 dictionary was published with a different cover.